bellaisgroovy/systems-programming/spacey planning.md

 - pthreads
 	- low level
 	- easy access to synchronisation primitives
+- `pthread_t` is the data structure which holds the information of a thread
+- threads are manually started with  `pthread_create`, and waited on with `pthread_join
+- C uses semaphores to control access to shared resources.
+Semaphores are synchronisation primitives that can be used to implement higher level synchronisation concepts.
+This will give the team more control to make more efficient programs, but incur more development time
+- Semaphores work by keeping a value which represents the number of threads accessing a resource and giving other threads access based on that.
+- Semaphores are interacted with by calling the family of functions `pthread_mutex_` `init`, `lock`, `unlock`, and `destroy`.
 - `unistd.h` / standard C library
 	- Unix specific
 		- if using wind river real time Linux should work